A Visit to the Atlanta Botanical Garden

 Kendeda Canopy Walk

 When we first stepped into the Atlanta Botanical Garden, we decided to head to our right towards the Kendeda Canopy Walk.
-It’s a long, wooden bridge that gives a good view of the small garden below.
-I think it’s a great way to get an overview of what to expect as you enter the garden.
+Standing 40 feet high and 600 feet long, the Kendeda Canopy Walk is considered one of the only tree canopy-level walkways of it’s kind in the United States.
+As you walk along, you can get an aerial view of the woodland garden below, which is full of azaleas, camellias, hydrangeas, and perennials.
+It’s a great way to get an overview of what to expect as you enter the garden.

 Azalea Walk, Water Mirror, Glade Garden, and Bridges